fetchai/docs-archived/docs/walkthrough/creating-addresses.md

 ### Using the Python Ledger API

-Installing `pocketbook` also installs the Python Ledger API ([GitHub repository](https://github.com/fetchai/ledger-api-py)), which enables you to create and interact with addresses programmatically.
+Installing Pocketbook also installs the Python Ledger API ([GitHub repository](https://github.com/fetchai/ledger-api-py)), which enables you to create and interact with addresses programmatically.

-Let's get started with a simple Python program that generates an address and outputs the private key (hex and in bytes) and the address; you can add the latter to `pocketbook` or use to receive tokens from others.
+Let's get started with a simple Python program that generates an address and outputs the private key (hex and in bytes) and the address; you can add the latter to Pocketbook or use to receive tokens from others.

 ``` python
 from fetchai.ledger.api import LedgerApi, TokenApi